All Episodes

 I have always thought that those Muslims who are our enemies should be dealt with.

-It was Obama during the campaign who made it clear that he was going to go about this a different way that it was our fault that they hated us.
+It was Obama during the campaign who made it clear that he was going to go about this a different way.

 So here is another moment of hypocrisy.

-Because I am America's real anchor man, and Muhammad, we will see how many Muslims Obama liberates while he is president.
+And Mohammed, we will see how many Muslims Obama liberates while he is president.

 I think George W. Bush can claim to liberating a whole bunch of Muslims.

-And while he's hated for it, we'll just wait and see how many Muslims Obama liberates.
+And while he's hated for it, we'll just wait and see how many Muslims Obama liberates in the name of freedom and in the name of democracy, as did George W. Bush.

-Hey, somebody got work out of that money.
+And so, hey, somebody got work out of that money.

-That in fact, that's the kind of work I would call infrastructure work.
+In fact, that's the kind of work I would call infrastructure work.

 You remodel your office.

-You might remodel your house, you might repair infrastructure work.
+You might repair infrastructure work.

 I would say that Merrill Lynch got a head start on the infrastructure repairs that Obama's talking about.

-And some company or vendor series of them had to get hired to do the work.
+And some company or vendor, series of them, had to get hired to do the work.

 So what's wrong with it?